Communism: China

 Rejecting the Soviet model of rapid urbanization, Mao Zedong and his top aide Deng Xiaoping launched the Great Leap Forward in 1957–1961 with the goal of industrializing China overnight, using the peasant villages as the base rather than large cities.
 Private ownership of land ended and the peasants worked in large collective farms that were now ordered to start up heavy industry operations, such as steel mills.
 Plants were built in remote locations, due to the lack of technical experts, managers, transportation, or needed facilities.
 Industrialization failed, and the main result was a sharp unexpected decline in agricultural output, which led to mass famine and millions of deaths.
 The years of the Great Leap Forward in fact saw economic regression, with 1958 through 1961 being the only years between 1953 and 1983 in which China's economy saw negative growth.
 Political economist Dwight Perkins argues: "Enormous amounts of investment produced only modest increases in production or none at all. ...
 In short, the Great Leap was a very expensive disaster."
 Put in charge of rescuing the economy, Deng adopted pragmatic policies that the idealistic Mao disliked.
 For a while, Mao was in the shadows but returned to center stage and purged Deng and his allies in the Cultural Revolution (1966–1976).

 The Cultural Revolution was an upheaval that targeted intellectuals and party leaders from 1966 through 1976.
 Mao's goal was to purify communism by removing pro-capitalists and traditionalists by imposing Maoist orthodoxy within the Chinese Communist Party.
 The movement paralyzed China politically and weakened the country economically, culturally, and intellectually for years.
 Millions of people were accused, humiliated, stripped of power, and either imprisoned, killed, or most often, sent to work as farm laborers.
 Mao insisted that those he labelled revisionists be removed through violent class struggle.
 The two most prominent militants were Marshall Lin Biao of the army and Mao's wife Jiang Qing.
 China's youth responded to Mao's appeal by forming Red Guard groups around the country.
 The movement spread into the military, urban workers, and the Communist party leadership itself.
 It resulted in widespread factional struggles in all walks of life.
 In the top leadership, it led to a mass purge of senior officials who were accused of taking a "capitalist road", most notably Liu Shaoqi and Deng Xiaoping.
 During the same period, Mao's personality cult grew to immense proportions.
 After Mao's death in 1976, the survivors were rehabilitated and many returned to power.

 Mao's government was responsible for vast numbers of deaths with estimates ranging from 40 to 80 million victims through starvation, persecution, prison labour, and mass executions.
-Mao has been praised for transforming China from a semi-colony to a leading world power, with greatly advanced literacy, women's rights, basic healthcare, primary education, and life expectancy.
+Mao has also been praised for transforming China from a semi-colony to a leading world power, with greatly advanced literacy, women's rights, basic healthcare, primary education, and life expectancy.